Emily Goff '18, Eagan, Minn.

 Where are some of your favorite places in Fargo-Moorhead?

 Broadway, the street that runs through downtown Fargo.
-I love going to the Red River Market and grabbing coffee from Babb’s.
+I love going to the Red River Market and grabbing from Babb’s.
 I also LOVE the new Prairie Roots Food Co-op – their oat milk chai tea is amazing.
 For a more low-key night, I enjoy snowy afternoons where you can cuddle up on the couch with a couple friends and binge watch Netflix.

 What activities and internships have you been involved in?